sabman/company-site-spatial-labs/src/content/post/data-preprocessing.md

 In this series, we will go over the [ship detection competition](https://huggingface.co/spaces/competitions/ship-detection) organized by [Data Driven Science](https://datadrivenscience.com/).
 This series is divided into three parts:

 - Data wrangling
-- Model training (yolov5)
+- Handling Outliers
-- Creating submissions
+- Model Training

 The dataset for this competition can be downloaded from [HuggingFace](https://huggingface.co/datasets/datadrivenscience/ship-detection).